jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/01-language.rst

    Locked Pointing Single Pattern

-Because X is present in the intersection of row 3 and box 3, and not present in the rest of box 3, X must be True in the intersection.
-Therefore, any X that is present along row 3 outside the intersection cannot be True and can be eliminated.
+X is present in the intersection of row 3 and box 3, and not present in the rest of box 3.
+Therefore, X must be True in the intersection resulting in the elimination of X along row 3 outside the intersection.

 |
 |